 Leaving no room for “fake it till you make it” approach, Scrum strongly advocates getting things done, fast.
 Speaking Scrum language, going fast isn’t just about driving development velocity to build a shippable increment within 4 weeks.
 What it is all about is the early value delivery mantra, meaning Scrum sets great store by app quality, viability, and business value — from day one.

 For the client, early value implies gaining more business agility and faster ROI opportunities with each increment.
 At the end of the day, what really matters is the use of what we do, not how fast we do it.
-To build custom mobile applications the client can instantly capitalize on, it’s a must to keep tabs on the project health and value, all the way through.
+To build custom mobile cross-platform applications the client can instantly capitalize on, it’s a must to keep tabs on the project health and value, all the way through.
 We at Oxagile got detailed procedures in place that help handle the risks and make every code bit count for success.

 In terms of risk management, iterative Scrum can well be considered a winning methodology for both the Product Owner and the contractor.
 Testing the app build by build, together we obtain a well-timed feedback that helps detect failure risks early on and come up with the optimal strategies straight off.
 Under thorough quality assurance, backlog refinement and control, we easily catch on what it takes to make corrections if needed or wrap the whole deal up anytime.